Achievable logoAchievable logo

 4. Thesis

-Let’s talk more about each one.
-But first, here’s an example of an essay prompt you might see on the ACT.
-We’ll use this prompt to write an example essay piece by piece, starting with the "hook.”
+Let’s walk through each part.
+First, here’s an example of an essay prompt you might see on the ACT.
+We’ll use this prompt to build an example essay piece by piece, starting with the hook.

 Sample ACT Writing essay prompt on Social Media